Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 Instead put it in the compost pile where it can actually still do some good.

-Building healthy soil, compost, mulch for garden planting. #TexasHomesteader
+Food scraps can build healthy soil, compost, mulch for garden planting. #TexasHomesteader

 Even if you don’t have a garden yourself, your gardening friends (and Mother Nature) will LOVE you for it!